ContainerSolutions/runbooks/content/posts/kubernetes/pod-stuck-in-pending-status.md

 A pod has been deployed, and remains in a Pending state for more time than is expected.

-This most commonly happens because:

-- the cluster doesn't have enough resources to start the

-- a container image is still downloading, or is hanging on download

 ## Check RunBook Match {#check-runbook-match}

 When running a `kubectl get pods` command, you will see a line like this in the output for your pod: